 How To Treat

 Jogger’s nipple can be easily treated with simple methods.
 Avoiding any physical activity for a while until the nipple chafing has completely healed is an option.
 Antiseptic creams can also be used.
-Try to avoid wearing loose-fitting clothes,
+Try to avoid wearing loose-fitting clothes, a soft bra without the seam line, a binding sports bra, or a compression vest.
+You can also apply topical barrier ointments such as petroleum jelly.6

 |↑1||Barankin, Benjamin, and M. Shirley Gross.
 “Nipple and areolar eczema in the breastfeeding woman.”
 Journal of Cutaneous Medicine and Surgery: Incorporating Medical and Surgical Dermatology 8, no. 2 (2004): 126-130.|